McShelby/hugo-theme-relearn/exampleSite/content/basics/quickstart/_index.en.md

 +++
-description = "Initializing your website in a few simple steps" title = "Getting Started" weight = 1
+description = "Initialize your website in a few simple steps" title = "Getting Started" weight = 1
 +++

-With following steps you are initializing your new website.
-If you don't know Hugo, we strongly suggest you learn more about it in Hugo's great [documentation for starters](https://gohugo.io/getting-started/).
+With the following steps you are initializing your new website.
+If you don't know Hugo, we strongly suggest you learn more about its great [documentation for starters](https://gohugo.io/getting-started/).

 ## Install Hugo